What's the Difference Between a Construction Bid and an Estimate?

 Saving Time and Energy When Preparing Estimates and Bids

-A good solution to make construction estimates quickly, but still with fair accuracy, can therefore let you do better business as a contractor.
-Software programs to do this include easy-to-use applications with a built-in database of unit costs.
+Making accurate construction estimates quickly, but still fairly will allow you to do business better as a contractor.
+Software programs can help you accomplish this with easy-to-use applications that contain a built-in database of unit costs.
 Cloud-based versions can be accessed over the web on a pay-as-you-go basis: you only use and only pay for what you need.